Inside the MFA in Creative Writing & Poetics

 Program and Special Events

 Each year there is a Fall Convergence and Spring Festival in which our graduate students, UW Bothell faculty, and invited nationally and internationally renowned writers engage with each other.
 These symposia host author and student readings, lectures on poetics, and open discussion.

-Find out about the 2013 Fall Convergence on Poetics here.
-Learn more about the 2012 Fall Convergence that launched the UW Bothell MFA in Creative Writing & Poetics and listen to a sample of writer / artist performances at the 2012 Convergence here.
+The 2014 Fall Convergence focuses on liveness as the state or quality of being alive, or live.
+Details about the 2014 Convergence are hosted here.
+Learn more about the 2013 Fall Convergence on Poetics or the 2012 Fall Convergence that launched the UW Bothell MFA in Creative Writing & Poetics and listen to a sample of writer / artist performances.

 UW Bothell is located in the Convergence Zone, a place of converging weather fronts.
-This can create wild and unpredictable weather—conditions which we seek to emulate in from the Convergence Zone, from The Convergence Zone, a series of author readings, performances, and talks.
+This can create wild and unpredictable weather—conditions which we seek to emulate in from The Convergence Zone, a series of author readings, performances, and talks.

 The MFA in Creative Writing & Poetics at UW Bothell was a major sponsor of the 2014 AWP Annual Conference & Bookfair, which will take place in Seattle at the end of February.
 Our program sponsored a special off-site event in conjunction with the Conference.
 We also sponsored a special event, off-site reading at the 2012 MLA Conference in Seattle.
 Listen to fifty Local, National, and International Readers at the MLA Off-Site Reading here.

 If you would like to receive periodic updates on the MFA as more information becomes available, please send your full name, phone number, and mailing address to the IAS Graduate Office at CreativeWritingPoetics@uwb.edu.